 In July 2021, the BPU issued a report on its investigation related to whether New Jersey can achieve its long-term clean energy and environmental objectives under the current resource adequacy procurement paradigm.
 The report found that participating in the regional market is the most efficient way for New Jersey to achieve its clean energy goals and therefore consideration of leaving the regional market is paused while market reforms are being considered at the regional and national level.
-In

-September 2022, the BPU issued a Progress Report expanding on the recommendations contained in the 2021 report.
-The Progress Report found that it is in New Jersey's best interest to pursue a voluntary independent clean energy market and Staff sought the BPU's authorization to evaluate various options that would serve as alternatives to the PJM capacity market or work in conjunction with it.
+In September 2022, the BPU issued a Progress Report expanding on the recommendations contained in the 2021 report.
+The Progress Report found that it is in New Jersey's best interest to pursue a voluntary independent clean energy market and the BPU Staff sought the BPU's authorization to evaluate various options that would serve as alternatives to the PJM capacity market or work in conjunction with it.
+The BPU is currently examining whether and how to implement a forward clean energy attributes market that could involve several states in PJM and work in tandem with PJM's capacity and energy markets.
 We cannot predict whether the BPU will ultimately take any measures in the future that will have an impact on the capacity market or our generating stations.